darold/pgbadger/README.md

 starts being really interesting with 8 Cores.
 Using this method you will be sure not to lose any queries in the reports.

-He are a benchmark done on a server with 8 CPUs and a single file of 9.5GB.
+Here is a benchmark done on a server with 8 CPUs and a single file of 9.5GB.

          Option |  1 CPU  | 2 CPU | 4 CPU | 8 CPU
         --------+---------+-------+-------+------
            -j   | 1h41m18 | 50m25 | 25m39 | 15m58
            -J   | 1h41m18 | 54m28 | 41m16 | 34m45

-With 200 log files of 10MB each and a total of 2GB the results are slightly
+With 200 log files of 10MB each, so 2GB in total, the results are slightly
 different:

          Option | 1 CPU | 2 CPU | 4 CPU | 8 CPU